Macron seeks to rally European support for Ukraine

 Debra Cagan, a former American diplomat and now senior advisor at the Atlantic Council's Eurasia Center, said if the West had given Ukraine weapons such as F-16 combat aircraft or Taurus German missiles "we would be seeing an entirely different conflict now".

-"And that is what indecisiveness does, it causes more deaths, more destruction and harder decisions down the road," she added.
+"And that is what indecisiveness does, it causes more deaths, more destruction and harder decisions down the road."

 The conference is due to start at 1600 GMT with a news conference expected from Macron around 2030 GMT.